Gas detector: Types

-Gas detectors can be classified according to the operation mechanism (semiconductors, oxidation, catalytic, photoionization, infrared, etc.).
+Gas detectors can be classified according to the operation mechanism (semiconductor, oxidation, catalytic, photoionization, infrared, etc.).
 Gas detectors come packaged into two main form factors: portable devices and fixed gas detectors.

 Portable detectors are used to monitor the atmosphere around personnel and are either hand-held or worn on clothing or on a belt/harness.
 These gas detectors are usually battery operated.
 They transmit warnings via audible and visible signals, such as alarms and flashing lights, when dangerous levels of gas vapors are detected.

 Fixed type gas detectors may be used for detection of one or more gas types.
 Fixed type detectors are generally mounted near the process area of a plant or control room, or an area to be protected, such as a residential bedroom.
 Generally, industrial sensors are installed on fixed type mild steel structures and a cable connects the detectors to a supervisory control and data acquisition (SCADA) system for continuous monitoring.
 A tripping interlock can be activated for an emergency situation.